leo-arch/clifm/README.md

 ## Why?

 Why another file manager?
 I can. \
-In the free world a free community find the alternative central to freedom, and a place to learn.
+In the free world, a free community finds alternatives central to freedom, and moreover, a place to learn.

-Whatever needs doing in the simplest possible, [KISS](https://en.wikipedia.org/wiki/KISS_principle) is a desired trait of a file-manager for the terminal.
-No GUI, no ncurses. \
-Just a command-line, shell-like file manager: 5 MiB RAM and 400 KiB disk space. \
+Whatever needs to be done in the simplest possible way: [KISS](https://en.wikipedia.org/wiki/KISS_principle) is a desired trait of a file-manager for the terminal.
+No GUI, no curses, but just a command-line, shell-like file manager: 5 MiB RAM and 400 KiB disk space.

 Willingness to try something different is all you need.

-Unlike most terminal file-managers out there, CliFM, replaces the traditional curses interface by a simple command-line interface.
-A file-manager, but also **a shell extension**. \
+Unlike most terminal file-managers out there, CliFM replaces the traditional curses interface by a simple command-line interface.
+It is a file-manager, but also **a shell extension**.

 Search for files, copy, rename, and trash some of them, but, at the same time, update/upgrade your system, add some cronjob, stop a service, and run nano (or vi, or emacs, if you like).

-Those familiar with the commands-line will a file-manager based on it a welcomed _addition_ to its functionality. \
+Those familiar with the command-line will find in a file-manager based on it a desirable _addition_ to its functionality. \
-The command-line is still there.
-The command-prompt is never hidden.
+The command-line is still there, never hidden.

-### Should all terminal file-managers be curses-based file managers?
+### Should all terminal file-managers be curses-based file-managers?
 No.

 ---